presence-insights/pi-clientsdk-android/pi-geofence/README.md

 * synchronize with the PI server to keep an up-to-date list of geofences

-The minimum delay between synchronizations with the server can be controlled with the `getIntervalBetweenDownloads()` and `setIntervalBetweenDownloads(int)` methods, which eill enable retrieving and setting the minimum number of hours between synchronizations, respectively.
+The minimum delay between synchronizations with the server can be controlled with the `getIntervalBetweenDownloads()` and `setIntervalBetweenDownloads(int)` methods, which will enable retrieving and setting the minimum number of hours between synchronizations, respectively.
 When not set explicitly, this attribute has a default value of 24 hours.
 Example usage:

 ```java
 PIGeofencingManager manager = new PIGeofencingManager(